-Benefit Description Donor embryo/frozen embryo transfer (DO/FET) Frozen embryo transfer (FET) Assisted hatching Generate interfellence terrefer (CIST) Gamete intrafallopian transfer (GIFT) Intra-cytoplasmic sperm injection (ICSI) Intra-uterine insemination (IUI) In-vitro fertilization and embryo transfer (IVF) Zygote intrafallopian transfer (ZIFT) Miscrosurgical epididiymal sperm aspiration (MESA) Testicular sperm extraction (TESE) Sperm collection, freezing and up to one year of storage is also covered for male Members in active infertility treatment Cryopreservation of eggs, sperm, and embryos.
+Benefit Description Donor embryo/frozen embryo transfer (DO/FET) Frozen embryo transfer (FET) Assisted hatching Gamete intrafallopian transfer (GIFT) Intra-cytoplasmic sperm injection (ICSI) Intra-uterine insemination (IUI) In-vitro fertilization and embryo transfer (IVF) Tygota introfallanian transfer (ZIFT) Zygote intrafallopian transfer (ZIFT)Miscrosurgical epididiymal sperm aspiration (MESA) Testicular sperm extraction (TESE) Sperm collection, freezing and up to one year of storage is also covered for male Members in active infertility treatment Cryopreservation of eggs, sperm, and embryos.
 Important Notice: We use evidence based clinical criteria to evaluate whether the use of infertility treatment is Medically Necessary.
 Infertility treatments evolve and new treatments may be developed.
 If you are planning to receive infertility treatment, we recommend that you review the current Medical Necessity Guidelines online at www.harvardpilgrim.org.
 To obtain a copy, please call the Member Services Department at 1-877-907-4742.
-26. Laboratory, Radiology and 20.
-Laboratory, Radiology and The Plan covers laboratory and radiology services (including Advanced Radiology), and other diagnostic services on an outpatient basis.
+26. Laboratory, Radiology and .
+The Plan covers laboratory and radiology services (including Advanced Radiology), and other diagnostic services on an outpatient basis.
 The term "Advanced Radiology" means CT scans, PET Scans, MRI and MRA, and nuclear medicine services.
-Coverage includes: • The facility charge and the charge for supplies and equipment The charges of anesthesiologists, pathologists and radiologists In addition, the Plan covers the following: Human leukocyte antigen testing or histocompatibility locus antigen testing necessary to establish bone marrow transplant donor suitability (including testing for A, B, or DR antigens, or any combination, consistent with rules, regulations and criteria established by the Department of Public Health) Diagnostic screenings and tests as required by law including: hereditary and metabolic screening at birth; tuberculin tests; lead screenings; hematocrit, hemoglobin or other appropriate blood tests, human leukocyte antigen testing or histocompatibility locus antigen testing necessary to establish bone marrow transplant donor suitability, and urinalysis Screening and diagnostic mammograms 27.
-Low Protein Foods The Plan covers food products modified to be low-protein ordered for the treatment of inherited diseases of amino acids and organic acid to the extent required by Massachusetts law.
-29 Matornity Care the extent required by massachusetts law.
-28. Maternity Care The Plan covers the following maternity services: The Plan covers the following maternity services: Routine outpatient prenatal care, including evaluation and progress screening, physical exams, recording of weight and blood pressure monitoring Prenatal genetic testing (office visits require a referral) • Delivery, including a minimum of 48 hours of inpatient care following a vaginal delivery and a minimum of 96 hours of inpatient care following a caesarean section.
+Coverage includes: The facility charge and the charge for supplies and equipment The charges of anesthesiologists, pathologists and radiologists In addition, the Plan covers the following: Human leukocyte antigen testing or histocompatibility locus antigen testing necessary to establish bone marrow transplant donor suitability (including testing for A, B, or DR antigens, or any combination, consistent with rules, regulations and criteria established by the Department of Public Health) Diagnostic screenings and tests as required by law including: hereditary and metabolic screening at birth; tuberculin tests; lead screenings; hematocrit, hemoglobin or other appropriate blood tests, human leukocyte antigen testing or histocompatibility locus antigen testing necessary to establish bone marrow transplant donor suitability, and urinalysis Screening and diagnostic mammograms 27.
+Low Protein Foods 1 The Plan covers food products modified to be low-protein ordered for the treatment of inherited diseases of amino acids and organic acid to the extent required by Massachusetts law.
+28. Maternity Care The Plan covers the following maternity services: Routine outpatient prenatal care, including evaluation and progress screening, physical exams, recording of weight and blood pressure monitoringPrenatal genetic testing (office visits require a referral) Prenatal genetic testing (office visits require a referral) Delivery, including a minimum of 48 hours of inpatient care following a vaginal delivery and a minimum of 96 hours of inpatient care following a caesarean section.
 Any decision to shorten the inpatient stay for the mother and her newborn child will be made by the attending physician and the mother.
-If early discharge is decided, the mother will be entitled to a minimum of one home visit. the mother will be entitled to a minimum of one nome visit.
+If early discharge is decided, the mother will be entitled to a minimum of one home visit.